Relive Your Favourite Anime Moments at These Stunning Real Life Locations | campus.sg

 “Spirited Away” | Sado Island, Niigata Prefecture

-Fans of Ghibli’s Spirited Away will immediately recognise the taraibune in a heartbeat!
+Fans of Studio Ghibli’s Spirited Away will immediately recognise the taraibune in a heartbeat!
 The tub-shaped wooden boat was used by Mei to transport Chihiro from the bathhouse to the partially-submerged train station.
 While it looks like an unwieldy mode of transport – especially with the way the oar is manipulated – it’s actually more easily maneuvered than a traditional boat.
 First used in the Meiji era (1868 to 1912), they proved to be very durable for fishing in very narrow and winding coves in the Ogi area of Sado Island.

 Golden Kamuy” | Lake Akan, Hokkaido